Skip to main content

 The Dairy Association’s slogan for milk states, “It does the body good.”
 But does it really?
 Let’s take a look at some nutritional science behind consuming dairy in excessive amounts.

-The Canada’s Food Guide recommendation for daily dairy consumption is between 2 – 4 servings.
-This suggestion does not take into account many factors such as quality, biochemical individuality and other sources of calcium.
+Canada’s Food Guide’s recommendation for daily dairy consumption is between 2 – 4 servings.
+This suggestion does not take into account many factors such as quality, biochemical individuality, and other sources of calcium.
 Mother’s milk is the perfect food for growing human babies, and cow’s milk is the perfect food for growing baby cows!
-Human milk has one third of the protein, one third of the minerals and about 60 per cent more carbohydrate (lactose) than what is found in cow’s milk.
+Human milk has one third of the protein, one third of the minerals, and about 60 per cent more carbohydrate (lactose) than what is found in cow’s milk.

 Take a look at some of the issues with milk consumption: